-Other UNIX commands
+Other UNIX commands1

 To copy a file: use the